-Naturally, we want this Indominus to get loose.
-There wouldn't be a film without it.
-And having the pterodactyls and pteranodons attack the fleeing, fanny pack-bedecked tourists en mass is a lovely Roger Corman-esque event.
-This being a big budget movie, these CGI monsters aren't just video game-style chroma keyed-up overlays but detailed creatures with perfect amounts of shade and sun glinting; it's the people that aren't properly shaded and shadowed, especially Claire (Bryce Dallas-Howard), the uptight caricature of female executive control freak bitchiness ("it's all about control with you people," snaps raptor-whisperer Owen [Chris Pratt]) who expects men and monsters alike to heave to when she pouts and stamps her corporation-gray heels.
-The type of person who uses "we" when speaking (since she represents the corporate brand): "we'd like you to visit the tiger cage on your way out"; her sister (Judy Greer) is the same way, sending her children, two boys off to the park to visit "Auntie Claire" so she can divorce their dad without having to look into their wounded doe eyes.
-Naturally the boys are fobbed onto an assistant and naturally they get lost in the hot zone and naturally Claire will have to kick off those grey heels and come crawling back to the one man who can find them for her.
-Do I even need to mention that he and Claire went on one date awhile back and didn't get along because she brought "an itinerary" and her "diet wouldn't allow tequila."
+The problem is, we're supposed to find Bryce Dallas-Howard's uptight caricature of female executive control freak bitchiness cute and amusing as we just know sparks will fly when she butts heads with cool older brother natural dude raptor trainer Owen (Chris Pratt), the raptor trainer.
+Claire expects men and monsters alike to heave to when she pouts and stamps her corporation-gray heels.
+She's the type of person who uses the royal "we" when speaking as if ever-giving a tour to investors: "we'd like you to visit the tiger cage on your way out" she tells Owen, for example.
+Her sister (Judy Greer) is the same way, sending her two young boys off to Jurassic park to visit "Auntie Claire" and her monsters, freeing her up to divorce their dad without having to look into their wounded doe eyes (which is apparently their only genetic survival trait).
+Naturally busy-busy Claire fobs the boys onto an assistant and, naturally, they escape her.
+They break lots of rules, get lost, and Claire--dreading having to call and tell her sister she lost them, making her a de facto dad of great adventure)--will have to kick off those grey heels and come crawling back to the one man who can find them for her.
+Do I even need to mention that he and Claire went on one date awhile back and didn't get along because she brought "an itinerary" and her "diet wouldn't allow tequila"?

-Meanwhile for a zoo executive she knows less than a five year-old about her corporation's stock and trade.
-"Animals raised in isolation aren't always the most sociable," Owen says, subtextually implying Claire needs to get laid.
-Illustrating the validity of Camille Paglia's anti-feminist theories, Claire dismisses everything Owen says as sexist dogma.
-The alleged human villain this time is a military defense contractor (Vincent D'Onofrio) who wants to train raptors to sniff out and eat the Taliban, but hey--at least he tries to be friendly; Claire's the real villain, the symbol of woman as desexed ball buster.
-Owen notes 'these are animals' and what he has with them is 'a relationship.'
+The corporate (boo!) human villain this time is a military defense contractor (Vincent D'Onofrio) who wants to train raptors to sniff out and eat the Taliban, but hey--at least he tries to be friendly to everyone.
+Yet he's treated like shit by most everyone but $$-minded Dr. Wu.
+It's clear to anyone with any Paglian insight that Claire is the real villain of the piece.
+She's a regressive depiction of the successful working woman as desexed ball buster, blind to the dangers around her, dismissive of any man's attempt to protect her as just more sexist bullshit.
+Owen is given all the compassion: he notes 'these are animals' and what he has with them is 'a relationship.'
 He's the only one to call the killer dinosaur hybrid a "she" instead of an "it."
 You get the drill.
 He's the only employee of the park with any balls, foresight, intelligence, knowledge of predator pack mentality, or eye-hand coordination.
-Claire calls the dinosaurs 'assets' and presumes smirking at Owen's survival tips will somehow bend the reality of nature to accommodate her like a patient doorman angling for a tip.
+Considering he can't be everywhere at once, it's amazing the park has gone a single day without falling apart.

 Thank god for Chris Pratt, then, savior of three-dimensional humanity.
-Lord knows Hollywood's been needing a rugged tough guy who for once is not Australian.
+Lord knows Hollywood's been needing a rugged but sensitive tough guy who is not Australian.
 Pratt offers belated proof that American masculinity is not an oxymoron.
-The ultimate hybrid animal himself, Pratt is able to play a range worthy of a real human, despite dialogue homogenized into banal bytes by legions of overpaid writers, Pratt is able to convey naturalism without crunchiness, charm without narcissism, guts without indifference, cool without callousness, sensitivity without sentiment, and self-awareness without self-absorption.
-No non-Australian has been able to manage such a combination since Brando.
-And he's already proven his ability to take orders from a bossy redhead (Zero Dark Thirty!
+Despite dialogue homogenized into banal bytes by legions of overpaid writers, Pratt is able to convey naturalism without crunchiness, charm without narcissism, guts without indifference, cool without callousness, sensitivity without sentiment, and self-awareness without self-absorption.
+No non-Australian has been able to manage such a combination since Brando!
+And you can't even say he's sexist since he proved his ability to take orders from a bossy redhead back in 2012's Zero Dark Thirty!